sunshroom/sunshroom.com/contents/development/index.md

 I have been developing web sites since the late 1990s but only recently got serious about programming.
 Nowadays I am learning JavaScript, Node, and Angular with the lofty goal of becoming a full stack developer.

 Prior to this I worked as a front-end developer and user interface designer from 1999 to 2007.
-I mainly worked with HTML, CSS, and various templating languages and seldom made any forays into server-side programming.
+I primarily worked with HTML, CSS, and various templating languages, seldom making any forays into server-side programming.

-In the middle of the noughties I discovered WordPress and began to teach myself PHP and MySQL on my own time.
+In the middle of the 2000s I discovered WordPress and began to teach myself PHP and MySQL on my own time.
 With my newfound skills I built a niche market music distribution platform, described below.
 I left the corporate world for higher education but continued to work on my own projects, learning new skills as I went along, particularly when scaling my web site with Nginx.

 After graduating from university in 2011 my interest in web technology was rekindled and I began the long process of updating my skills and workflow for the new decade.